Vascular surgery involves either an artery or a vein. When the surgery is done from within the blood vessel, it is called endovascular surgery.

 Endovascular surgery is a relatively new, less-invasive procedure for treating the two major problems that can develop in blood vessels: an aneurysm and a narrowing (also called an occlusion or stenosis).

 Eugene W. Laveroni, D.O., is Beaumont Hospital - Farmington Hills' chief of surgery and manages the Botsford Vascular Surgery Center, which provides consultation services and is located in Professional Center North, Suite 207.

-After graduating from the University of Health Sciences College of Osteopathic Medicine, Dr. Laveroni completed his postgraduate training at Botsford Hospital.
+After graduating from the University of Health Sciences College of Osteopathic Medicine, Dr. Laveroni completed his postgraduate training at Bostford Hospital.
 He is board certified by the American Osteopathic Board of Vascular Surgery and the American Board of Surgery.

 Dr. Laveroni's professional memberships include the American Osteopathic Association, American College of Surgeons, Society of Vascular Technology, and Oakland County Osteopathic Association.
 He has been on staff since 1991.